 “God, Mom!
-There has to be something you want,” the voice of reason, Jenni, sighed, “Why do you make this so difficult?”
+There has to be something you want,” Jenni, grumbled, “We want to buy you a gift.
+Why do you make this so difficult?”

-“I know what I want next year,” I shared happily that Christmas morning, clearing away the remains of the gift-giving explosion.
+“OK, I know what I want next year,” I shared happily on my fifty-fifth birthday in 2007, as one-by-one each called to wish me a lovely day.
 “I want us all to go to Disneyland one more time.”

-“I know honey, but I want to go — and you guys promised.”
+“I know, honey, but I want to go — and you guys promised.”

 “What?”
 Michelle said, horrified.
-Being there was torture enough in her 24-year-old mind, but the thought of walking around with Mickey Mouse ears on her head was more than she could handle.
+Being there was torture enough in her 24-year-old mind, but the thought of walking around with Mickey Mouse’s ears on her head was more than she could handle.
 “We said we’d come.
 We didn’t say we’d agree to look like dorks!”

 “Yep!
 You’re each going to pick out something fun.
 Then we’re riding everything in the park, especially Mr. Toad’s Wild Ride.”

 When the Haugh children were little, Disneyland was their favorite destination.
-Remembering the rush of excitement as we entered the park, all four went running in different directions to find their favorite ride, I couldn’t help but smile.
-There were pictures to be taken with Mickey Mouse, Cinderella and Donald Duck, and a belief that fairy tales did come true as we walked through the castle to Fantasyland.
+Remembering the rush of excitement as we entered the park, all four went running in different directions to find their favorite ride; I couldn’t help but smile.
+There were pictures to be taken with Mickey Mouse, Cinderella, and Donald Duck and a belief that fairy tales did come true as we walked through the castle to Fantasyland.
 The Happiest Place on Earth had true meaning for all of us.

-Years ago, when our lives together began, we were strangers starting out on a journey to become a family.
-Although biologically connected, there was so much to learn about each other.
+Long ago, when our lives together began, we were strangers starting on a journey to become a family.
+Although biologically connected, there was much to learn about each other.
 Today, my children are adults with lives of their own.
 Going back in time, back to the beginning when I was the center of their universe, helped to link me to the person I used to be for them.
 It allowed me to relive and remember where I’ve been, what I’ve done, and how much I have grown — how much we’ve all grown.

 Instead of spending money on things that only find their way to the back of a drawer, we make a point of spending precious time together and put that money towards a family event or trip together.
-The time to create new memories to be reviewed over and over in the future is the most valuable gift in the world.
+The time to create new memories to be reviewed repeatedly in the future is the most valuable gift in the world.
 Memories that will forever help us go back to the beginning.